Trees of Graphs as Boundaries of Hyperbolic Groups: Structure of a regular tree of graphs for in terms of the reduced Bow ditch JSJ splitting of

 \begin{fact} \factlabel{S.3} Let $z\in Z$ be a vertex of type (v2), and let $M$ be the packet of edges in the $\theta$-graph $\Gamma_z$ corresponding to the $G(z)$-orbit $[x]$ of some vertex $x\in N_z$.

 \begin{enumerate} \item[(1)] The cardinality of the packet $M$ coincides with the index

-\item[(2)] For all $M$ and $x$ as above for which the corresponding flexible factors $G(x)$ are orientable, the orientations of all (oriented) edges $\varepsilon^\#$ with $\varepsilon$ in any such $M$ (as defined in the above description of the set of E-connections for ${\mathcal R}_G$) are compatible, i.e. they induce the same order on the common set of endpoints of these edges. \item[(3)] For any fixed $M$ and $x$ as in the assumption, if $G(x)$ is non-orientable (as a flexible factor), and if the edge group $G([u_\xi,x])$ is orientable, then the cardinality of the packet $M$ is even, and half of the orientations of the edges $\{ \varepsilon^\#:\varepsilon\in M \}$ are compatible with one of the orders in the common set of endpoints, while the other half of these orientations are compatible with the opposite order. \end{enumerate} \end{fact}
+\item[(2)] For all $M$ and $x$ as above for which the corresponding flexible factor $G(x)$ is orientable, we have \begin{enumerate} \item[(a)] if $G(z)$ is orientable then the orientations of all (oriented) edges $\varepsilon^\#$ with $\varepsilon$ in any such $M$ (as defined in the above description of the set of E-connections for ${\mathcal R}_G$) are compatible, i.e., they induce the same order on the common set of endpoints of these edges; \item[(b)] if $G(z)$ is non-orientable then the cardinality of the packet $M$ is even, and half of the orientations of the edges $\{ \varepsilon^\#:\varepsilon\in M \}$ are compatible with one of the orders in the common set of endpoints, while the other half of these orientations are compatible with the opposite order. \end{enumerate} \end{enumerate} \end{fact}